indie-hackathon/dchat/README.md

-# Draw It!
+# dChat!

-Draw it lets you send drawings to your friends.
+dChat lets you send drawings to your friends.
 Just sync with your Twitter account and start sharing.

 ## Prerequisites
 * Node.js - Download and Install [Node.js](http://www.nodejs.org/download/).